We analyzed 210 interview reviews for Supply Chain Co-Op from various job sites, social network groups and forums.

 Pro Tip

-If you cannot remember any stressful situation with a positive outcome, you can use one with a negative outcome accompanied by your lessons learned.
+If you cannot remember any stressful situation with a positive outcome, you can use one with a less than positive outcome but it must be accompanied by your lessons learned and how you were able to use the lessons to help you move on.

 4. Describe a time when you had to overcome a significant obstacle on a job